woowu/cutst/README.md

 FFC3 can see a very strange dlms response that contains a corrupted DLMS apdu encapsulated in a valid HDLC frame.
+This *possibly* means meter DLMS tx buffer damaged.
 Below are detail log locations:

 - 2023.log:1596
 - 2023.log:1005499